 “But nothing portable.
 I want to do a deep snoop.”

-Dev legged over a warped support beam, reaching back for Casey’s hand.
+Dev legged over a warped support beam and reached back for Casey’s hand.
 Stark shadows moved in the shifting light of their headlamps.

 “This is as far as we can go.
-Too much blockage ahead.”
+Too much blockage ahead,” said Dev.

-Before he could object, all but Casey’s legs had disappeared under a massive, tilted structural block.
-In a few seconds, she’d wiggled further in, out of sight.
+Before he could object, all but Casey’s feet disappeared under a tilted structural block.
+In a few seconds, she wiggled further in, out of sight.

 “Come on, Dev,” Casey’s voice echoed.
-“There’s a void big enough to stand up in only four meters from you.
-Come on.
+“There’s a void tall enough to stand in.
+Only four meters from you.
 Watch out for the snags.”

-Dev crouched, looked in.
-He could see light around a narrow bend, Casey’s light.
-Being larger framed, it was a tight squeeze for him.
+Dev crouched, checked at deck level.
+He could see Casey’s light at a narrow bend.
+Being larger framed, it would be a tight squeeze.
 Thoughts of getting stuck didn’t sit well with him.
-If he had to cut his rig, the jacker boss would not be happy.
-Finally, around the corner, he was able to stand, adding his light to the scene.
+If he had to cut his rig, the jacker-crew boss would not be happy.
+With a flat elbow crawl, he maneuvered around the corner.

-“Nothing here, Casey.
+“Nothing here.
 Why did you want me to come through?”

-Casey held up her sensor probe, waving it at him.
-“That’s what we’ve got this for.”
+Casey held up her sensor probe, waved it at him.
+“That’s why we have this.
+Standard kit for harvesters.”

 “Watch me.”
-Casey pointed, “This spot, next to the dogging lever.
-There are thin spots on each side of the door where the internal cam mechanism moves … just a small void slot, but big enough.
-I’ve done this before, and I’ve got new bits that should get through.
-Probably take two, waste them, but I can get more.
-I want you to dribble some lube on the bit while I drill.”
+Casey pointed.
+“Right here, next to the dogging lever.
+There are thin spots on each side of the door where the internal cam mechanism slides.
+I’ve done this before.
+Should make it through easy.
+I need you to dribble some lube while I drill.”

-Casey squatted, leaned in, centering the bit in the small star-divot she’d punched in the metal.
-Slowly, she increased the drill speed, careful to not bend the thin bit, cause it to snap.
+Casey squatted, leaned in, centering her tool in the small divot she’d punched in the metal.
+She increased the drill speed, being careful not to snap the thin bit.

 “What is it?”

-Repeating the process, Casey was soon drilling the first hole to the other side.
-After breaking through, before she removed the drill, her eyes went to the sensor read.
+Casey began drilling again.
+After breaking through, her eyes studied the sensor readout.
 Three greenies: Negative explosive gases, negative acid, positive breathable.

-“Looks good, pressure equal on both sides.
-Slip your mask on, just in case.”
-She did the same.
-Enlarging the hole enough to slip in the tip of the fiber optic scope, she looked through the eye cup: darkness.
+“Everything’s okay.
+Pressure’s equal on both sides.”
+She enlarged the holes to accommodate a fiber optic scope, pushed it through, and peered into the darkness.
 The next probe was a microphone.
 She listened—heard nothing.
-Sliding a small switch sent a series of high-frequency sound waves into the void on the other side.
-Her sensor pack analyzed the return—she leaned back, waited.
+Sliding a switch sent a series of high-frequency sound waves into the void on the other side.
+As her sensor pack analyzed the return, she sat back, waited.

-“Dev, the manual equalizing valve; it’s sheared off.
+“The manual equalizing valve is sheared off.
 We didn’t need to go through all this.
-That canted deck plate blocked us from getting to where it was mounted.
+The warped deck blocked us from getting to where it was mounted.
 I wondered why the pressure was equal, and the atmosphere was the same on both sides.
-You ready to give it a spin?
-My readings show a short tunnel, probably an airlock.”
+You ready?
+My readings show a short tunnel.
+Probably an airlock.”

 “All right, but be careful.
-Want me to go first?”
+Want me to lead?”